xiaohe725/Padding-free-Downsampling-And-Hybrid-Stem/README.md

 | WideResNet-40-3 | 5.287M | 668.7M ↓|  76.28% |
 | WideResNet-40-8(BSConv-U) | 4.457M | 615.6M ↓|  78.05% |

-Experimental results on lightweight models using the second set of hyperparameters.
+For the CIFAR-100 dataset, using the second set of hyperparameters, experimental results on lightweight models.
 --
 ## Orig——CIFAR-100
 | Model | Parameters | FLOPs |  Accuracy |